Home Region: East Africa (Africa)

 D G SC New EA et_aussa_sultanate

-[elite migration; Imamate of Aussa] [elite migration] Update here
+[elite migration; Imamate of Aussa] [elite replacement] Update here

 No Polity found.
 Add one here.